Considerations

 object[] : An ordered array of extraction rules to apply to each span.
 Must contain at least one entry.- This field is required

-string : The attribute key the extracted value will be written to on the span.- This field is required
+string : The name of the new span attribute the extracted value will be written to.- This field is required

 - Must be unique across all extractions in the same action.